loynin/SDCN-06-Extended-Kalman-Filter/README.md

 ### Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

-The Kalman filter implementation can be found [src/kalman_filter.cpp](./src/kalman_filter.cpp) and it is used to predict at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147) line 147 and to update line 159 to 169.
+The Kalman filter is implemented on file [src/kalman_filter.cpp](./src/kalman_filter.cpp).
+The main functions are located on the file [src/FusionEKF.cpp](./src/FusionEKF.cpp): `Predict()` implementation is on line 164 and update measurement implementation is from line 176 to 187.

 ### Your Kalman Filter algorithm handles the first measurements appropriately.

-The first measurement is handled at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L61) from line 61 to line 107.
+The initialized state of the first measurement is handled at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L63) from line 63 to line 122.

 ### Your Kalman Filter algorithm first predicts then updates.

-The predict operation could be found at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147) line 147 and the update operation from line 159 to 169 of the same file.
+The predict operation could be found at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L164) line 164 and the update operation from line 176 to 187.

 ### Your Kalman Filter can handle radar and lidar measurements.

-Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/kalman_filter.cpp):
+Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/FusionEKF.cpp):

-- For the first measurement from line 61 to line 107.
+- For the first measurement from line 63 to line 122.
-- For the update part from line 159 to 169.
+- For the update part from line 176 to 187.

 ## Code Efficiency

 ### Your algorithm should avoid unnecessary calculations.

-An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/kalman_filter.cpp#L141) line 135 to line 144.
+An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/FusionEKF.cpp) line 150 to line 162.